-If you're an automotive sales professional who has found themselves charged with handling internet leads then this Hub is for you.
+If you're an automotive sales professional who has found yourself charged with handling internet leads, then this article is for you.
 If you're the Internet Manager or Internet Director, you need to differentiate yourself and your store from the competition.
 Here's how.
-Also, if you're not in the car business but work online with customers via the internet and email, then some of the tips you're about to see will work for you too.
+Also, if you're not in the car business but work online with customers via the internet and email, then some of the tips you're about to see will work for you, too.

-In my current position, I am a Sales and Marketing Manager for Cardone Training Technologies.
-Prior to this I was in the car business.
-Very early in my career, I would be handed internet generated sales leads.
-Not because I was any good at selling mind you but because management at the time just really didn't know what to do with them.
+In my current position, I am a sales and marketing manager for Cardone Training Technologies.
+Prior to this, I was in the car business.
+Very early in my career, I would be handed internet-generated sales leads—not because I was any good at selling, mind you, but because management at the time just really didn't know what to do with them.
 When you got an internet lead back then, you were pretty much 50/50 on a deal.
-If you were nice, had the car in stock and was able to give a decent price, you were pretty much going to sell a car.
+If you were nice, had the car in stock, and were able to give a decent price, you were pretty much going to sell a car.
 It was easy.

 Or is it?

-Consumers will always be "more educated than ever before" and the reason for the heavy price shopping is because we (the auto industry) created it.
-Maybe not on purpose, but we created it none the less.
-The sooner we take responsibility for it and stop looking at the internet buyer like a total mooch, the sooner we can overcome that mind set and get back to earning a decent living.
+Consumers will always be "more educated than ever before," and the reason for the heavy price shopping is that we (the auto industry) created it.
+Maybe not on purpose, but we created it nonetheless.
+The sooner we take responsibility for it and stop looking at the internet buyer like a total mooch, the sooner we can overcome that mindset and get back to earning a decent living.

-If this sounds foreign to you, if you disagree with me on this, I understand and feel your frustration, I have been there too.
-That being said, often the truth hurts and pain is a necessary part of growth.
-So consider your own attitude and while moving forward and then consider implementing these tips to adjust your own attitude.
+If this sounds foreign to you or if you disagree with me on this, I understand and feel your frustration; I have been there, too.
+That being said, often, the truth hurts, and pain is a necessary part of growth.
+So consider your own attitude while moving forward, and then consider implementing these tips to adjust your own attitude.